 Performance Testing Centre

-Our team of qualified sport and exercise scientists offer a range of services designed to support your general health, training and performance demands at our state-of-the-art facilities.
-See below and/or contact Romain Denis for further information about the tests or to book an appointment.
+Our team of qualified sport and exercise scientists offer a range of services designed to support your general health, training and performance demands at our BASES accredited state-of-the-art facilities.
+See below and/or contact us for further information about the tests or to book an appointment.